Kyle Petty Charity Ride Across America: History

 The inspiration for the Ride came in 1994, when Petty and three friends rode their motorcycles from North Carolina to a NASCAR race at Phoenix International Raceway.
 Friends joined the ride along the way, and by the time the group reached Phoenix, it had grown to 30 riders.
 The turnout inspired Petty, and he decided to nurture the event into something bigger; thus the Kyle Petty Charity Ride Across America was born.

 Kyle Petty and Herschel Walker on 2016 Ride.

 Over the years, many celebrities have participated in the ride, including many NASCAR legends and personalities like Richard Petty, Donnie Allison, Harry Gant, Hershel McGriff, Tony Stewart and Matt Kenseth.
 Other notable riders have included John Boy and Billy, Paul Teutul Sr., Rutledge Wood, Davis Love III, Herschel Walker, and Brad Daugherty.

 There was one event casualty: in 2020 when the Ride was cancelled on COVID-19 pandemic grounds.

+The ride will be celebrating its 30th anniversary from May 1, to May 9, 2026.
+Starting in Sonoma, California it will end in Charlotte, North Carolina they will also be working closely with America 250.